puppetlabs/trapperkeeper-scheduler/README.md

   Returns an identifier that can be used to reference this scheduled job (e.g., for cancellation) later.
 A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
+* `interval [interval-ms f]`: schedules a job that will call `f`, block until that call completes, and then run again at the next logical interval based on `interval-ms` and the original start time.
+In other words, `f` will get called every `interval-ms` unless the execution time for `f` exceeds `interval-ms` in which case that execution is skipped.
+  Returns an identifier that can be used to reference this scheduled job (e.g., for cancellation) later.
+* `interval [interval-ms f group-id]`: schedules a job that will call `f`, block until that call completes, and then run again at the next logical interval based on `interval-ms` and the original start time.
+In other words, `f` will get called every `interval-ms` unless the execution time for `f` exceeds `interval-ms` in which case that execution is skipped.
+If there are insufficient threads in the thread pool to run the interval job at the time of execution, the job will be skipped.
+Returns an identifier that can be used to reference this scheduled job (e.g., for cancellation) later.
+A group identifier `group-id` can be provided that allows jobs in the same group to be stopped at the same time.
 * `after [interval-ms f]`: schedules a job that will call `f` a single time, after a delay of `interval-ms` milliseconds.
 Returns an identifier that can be used to reference this scheduled job (e.g. for cancellation) later.